RhysTyler112/Back-End-Development-Project/TESTING.md

 <br><br>

 ## CI Python Linter
-All python files run through CI PEP8 Linter and passed with no warnings, with the exception of the E501 line too long (84 > 79 characters).
-I beleive this has no impact on the function of the b page so I have left it as it is.
+All python files run through CI PEP8 Linter and pass with no warnings, with the exception of the E501 line being too long (84 > 79 characters).
+I believe this has no impact on the function of the b page so I have left it as it is.

 <summary>models.py</summary>